Port Polska: Location

-The airport's planned site is about 40 km west of Warsaw, next to the village Stanisławów which is part of Gmina Baranów in Grodzisk Mazowiecki County.
-The Baranow commune occupies a significant part of the Grodzisk County and, despite its rural character, has an extensive road infrastructure.
-The A2 autostrada and railway lines run in the immediate vicinity of the potential construction site, and Wrocław (Expressway S8) and Poznań (National road 92) is nearby.
+The airport’s planned site is about 40 km west of Warsaw, next to the village of Stanisławów in Gmina Baranów, Grodzisk County.
+The Baranów commune occupies a significant part of Grodzisk County and, despite its rural character, has extensive road infrastructure.
+The A2 autostrada and railway lines run nearby, and routes toward Wrocław (Expressway S8) and Poznań (National road 92) are also close to the site.

-The choice of the location was made after a number of areas were examined.
-Before recommending Baranów, the Arup consulting company analyzed a list of potential locations, including: Modlin, Wołomin, Sochaczew, Mszczonów, Babsk, Nowe Miasto nad Pilicą, Grójec and Radom-Sadków.
-Experts took into account the distance from Warsaw, transport accessibility, land accessibility and environmental restrictions, including noise levels.
+The location was chosen after careful examination of several different areas.
+Before recommending Baranów, the Arup consulting company analyzed a list of potential locations, including Modlin, Wołomin, Sochaczew, Mszczonów, Babsk, Nowe Miasto nad Pilicą, Grójec, and Radom-Sadków.
+Experts took into account the distance from Warsaw, transport accessibility, land accessibility, and environmental restrictions, including noise levels.
 Analyses showed that Baranów offers an optimal location for the project.

 History

-Discussion about a new airport to replace Warsaw Chopin Airport date back to at least 1971, during the early years of Edward Gierek's rule.
+Discussions about a new airport to replace Warsaw Chopin Airport date back to at least 1971, during the early years of Edward Gierek's rule.
 In 1978, Bogusław Jankowski (died 2017) first proposed his idea of a new central airport for Poland, but it was only during the Cabinet of Leszek Miller (2001–2004) that the idea began to be seriously considered.
 On 12 May 2005, the Civil Aviation Office signed a contract with the Spanish consortium Ineco-Sener to carry out a feasibility study of the central airport.
-Such a study was nevertheless not actually carried out during the next two years, which was interpreted as a sign that the project of a new big central airport was being postponed until an indeterminate future.
+Such a study was nevertheless not actually carried out during the next two years, which was interpreted as a sign that the project of a new major central airport was being postponed until an indeterminate future.
 Nevertheless, a new airport serving Warsaw was proposed in the government's Transport Infrastructure Development Strategy for 2010–2013.

-After the Law and Justice party regained power in 2015 the project gained pace, with the government approving the plan in November 2017.
+After the Law and Justice party regained power in 2015, the project gained pace, with the government approving the plan in November 2017.

 Banner "Berlin welcomes the largest infrastructure programme in Europe.
 Solidarity Transport Hub.
 Poland."
 InnoTrans 2022, Berlin.

-On 17 June 2018, the residents of the district of Baranów, Grodzisk Mazowiecki County voted down the plan to build the new airport.
+On 17 June 2018, the residents of the district of Baranów, Grodzisk Mazowiecki County, voted down the plan to build the new airport.
 With 47 percent voter turnout, 84 percent opposed the plan.
-The referendum was not binding, but Deputy Infrastructure Minister Mikołaj Wild said that the voice of the public would be taken under consideration.
-The English name "Solidarity Transport Hub Poland" was originally proposed for the project, but was eventually phrased out in 2023.
+The referendum was not binding, but Deputy Infrastructure Minister Mikołaj Wild said that the voice of the public would be taken into consideration.
+The English name "Solidarity Transport Hub Poland" was originally proposed for the project, but was eventually phased out in 2023.

-By December 2024 the management company bought 1,037 hectares, which is 40% of the dedicated area.
+By December 2024, the management company had purchased 1,037 hectares, which is 40% of the dedicated area.